-In the ordinary course of business, the Group enters into transactions with related parties, such as equity affiliates.
+In the ordinary course of business, the Company enters into transactions with related parties, such as equity affiliates.
 Such transactions consist of facility management services, the sale or purchase of goods and other arrangements.

-The net sales to and purchases from related parties included in the consolidated statement of income were \$217 million and \$66 million, respectively, for fiscal 2019 and \$220 million and \$63 million, respectively, for fiscal 2018.
+The net sales to and purchases from related parties included in the consolidated statements of income were \$217 million and \$66 million, respectively, for fiscal 2019; \$220 million and \$63 million, respectively, for fiscal 2018; and \$226 million and \$61 million, respectively, for fiscal 2017.

-The following table sets forth the amount of accounts receivable due from and payable to related parties in the consolidated statement of financial position (in millions):
+The following table sets forth the amount of accounts receivable due from and payable to related parties in the consolidated statements of financial position (in millions):

 September 30,

-2019
+2019 2018

 Receivable from related parties \$ 34 \$ 36

 Payable to related parties 6 18